santiagoviv/santiagoviv/README.md

-- 👋 Hi, I’m @santiagoviv
+- 👋 Hey I'm Santiago!
-- 👀 I’m interested in be a data scientist
+Welcome to my Github wall I hope to see something interesting here!

-- 🌱 I’m currently learning python using git
+- I'm Economist currently studying by my own to be a data scientist
-- 📫 How to reach me sansa.n@hotmail.com
+- Tableau/Python/Git

 <!---
 santiagoviv/santiagoviv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.